California Dreamin': Personnel

+River City People version

+In 1990, English folk rock quartet River City People released a version of "California Dreamin'" as a double A-side single with the song "Carry the Blame".
+This single reached number 13 in the UK singles chart.

 Freischwimmer version

 A tropical house version by German DJ/remixer Freischwimmer was released in 2015.
 This version reached number one on the Billboard Dance Club Songs chart in its February 13, 2016, issue.
 "Dreamin had never before hit No. 1 on any ranking, making this version the first in its nearly 50-year history to reach the top spot on a Billboard chart.